 - Texting while Driving: Florida Statute 316.305 makes it illegal to text and drive in Florida.
 Texting while driving impairs a driver’s ability to focus on both the road and the phone.
 As a result of this, texting and driving increases the likelihood of a motor vehicle accident.

 - Drunk Driving: Florida Statute 316.193 makes it illegal to drink and drive in Florida.
 Driving with an alcohol content (0.08% or higher) or under the use of drugs, you are a drunk driver under Florida Law.
 Like many of the causes above, drunk driving diminishes a person’s ability to effectively react and divert their attention to several things happening on the road at once.

 Furthermore, car accidents can result in a wide variety of injuries, both physical and mental.
 The most common injuries include the following:

 - Herniated/Bulging Discs

 - Broken Bones

 - Skull fractures

 - Brain Injury

 If you are involved in a car accident in Florida, and the accident resulted in bodily injury or vehicle damage, you must report the accident to the local police department within that municipality.
 These rules can be found at Florida Statute 316.065.

 If you or someone you love has been injured in a car accident, you have rights.
-Our legal team here at Quattrochi and Torres, PA want to help you understand Florida law and determine if you have a claim.
+Our legal team here at Quattrochi, Torres, and Taormina, PA want to help you understand Florida law and determine if you have a claim.
 Please contact us today so that we can put our experience to work and maximize the value of your claim.